Another fine violin from Gliga in Romania. The Gama is one of the violins that Gliga describe as "Professional".

 This is a really nice instrument to play.
 Like all Gliga instruments it has a very warm sounding G & D with a clear A and almost bell like E. The tonal quality is very well matched from string to string and it has plenty of power when you need it.

 It's an instrument that will improve with playing, even the hour or so in our workshop markedly improved the tone and dynamic range.

-We are supplying this instrument with a good quality oblong case with a leather like Rexine outer covering.
+We are supplying this instrument with a good quality oblong case with a waterproof Black canvas covering detailed with brown piping.
 The inner is lined with a luxurious deep plush and includes 2 bow holders and numerous compartments to hold a Shoulder Rest and other accessories.
 Please note the internal colour varies from case to case.
 The illustation is just an example.

 Externally there is a zipped pocket to hold music and straps so that the case can be carried on the back like a rucksack.